-In 1880 he returned to Europe and in 1881 got the Sanskrit chair at Vienna University, where he soon had many students and time for his research work, especially on the Dharmaśāstra, but also on palaeography, epigraphy and Jainism.
+In 1880 Bühler returned to Europe and in 1881 got the Sanskrit chair at Vienna University, where he soon had many students and time for his research work, especially on the Dharmaśāstra, but also on palaeography, epigraphy and Jainism.
 He was one the founders of the WZKM and the first editor of the Grundriss (succeeded by Kielhorn).
 He was one of the most important Sanskrit scholars and epigraphists of his time, and much encouraged German scholars to travel in India.
 He drowned during a rowing excursion on Bodensee (alone, no details known, also suicide has been suggested, but an accident is well possible).
-Among his many students were Th.
+Among his many students at Vienna were Th.
 Bloch, Cartellieri, Dahlmann, Führer, Haberland, Hultzsch, Kirste, v.
 Mankowski, Morison, Schönberg, Ščerbatskoj, and Winternitz.

 Publications: Diss.
 Das griechische Sekundärsuffix ΤΗΣ.
 43 p.
 Göttingen 1858.